Septh/rollup-plugin-node-externals/README.md

 Falsy values in `include` and `exclude` are silently ignored.
 This allows for conditional constructs like so: `exclude: process.env.NODE_ENV === 'production' && /my-prod-only-dep/`.

 ### 2/ This plugin is not _that_ smart
-It uses an exact match against your imports, so if your are using some path substitution in your code, eg.:
+It uses an exact match against your imports, so if your are using some kind of path substitution in your code, eg.:
 ```typescript
 // In your code, say '@/' is mapped to some directory:
 import something from '@/mylib'